 The best time to travel to Eritrea is from September to May.
 Especially in the winter months (November to February) there is a pleasant temperature of around 20 degrees.
 The vast majority of Eritrea has a desert climate with mild winters and extremely hot summers.
 The summer months (June to August) are generally the hottest.
 Temperatures can then reach up to 40 degrees.

 Everyone must take out travel and health insurance before leaving for Eritrea.
 Whether Eritrea is covered by your policy differs per insurance policy.
 In most cases this will not be a problem.
-If not, we recommend that you check with one of the following international insurance companies: Global Underwriters or IATI Travel Insurance.
-They have different packages and you can put together exactly what works best for you.
+At CultureRoad we recommend: IATI Travel Insurance, a reliable company that has different insurance options that fits your personal needs.
+Book now to get a 5% discount!

 A visa for Eritrea takes a long time.
 First, a Letter of Invitation (LOI) is requested for you.
 As soon as it is received (about two months before the trip) you can take it to the embassy.
 Your application will then be passed on to the ministry in Asmara.
 Once the ministry has approved the application, you can get a visa at the embassy.
 The visa procedure varies regularly in duration.
 So make sure to take plenty of time for your visa application.